3031 Long Hollow Pike

 Gallatin, TN 37066

 Long Hollow Institute exists to equip, encourage, and edify the members of the body of Christ.
-Registration for the winter classes is now open.
-Classes begin on Wednesday, January 15, 2020.
+Registration for the spring classes is now open.
+Classes begin on Wednesday, March 25, 2020.

 Long Hollow Institute classes will equip you to live out your calling in whatever area God has you, whether that’s in business, or the arts, or as a stay-at-home parent.
 These seminary-style classes can be applied toward a Long Hollow Institute certificate (there is no education prerequisite to enroll).
 All Long Hollow members, attendees, and those in the surrounding communities are invited to enroll in a class.